Turkey announces new military intervention in Syria if Kurdish groups hold local elections - ExBulletin

 Turkey announces new military intervention in Syria if Kurdish groups hold local elections

-ANKARA, Turkey Turkey will not hesitate to act against Kurdish-led groups in northern Syria, which Ankara accuses of having links to banned Kurdish militants, if they follow through on their plans to organize local elections in the region, the Turkish president said on Thursday.
+ANKARA, Türkiye — Turkey will not hesitate to carry out a new offensive in northern Syria if Kurdish-led groups, which Ankara accuses of having links to banned Kurdish militants, carry out their plans to organize local elections in the region, the Turkish president said on Thursday.

 The Kurdish-led autonomous administration, which controls northern and eastern Syria, has announced plans to hold municipal elections on June 11.
 The vote to choose mayors will take place in the provinces of Hasakah, Raqqa, Deir el-Zour and eastern Aleppo. province.

-Turkey, which has launched military operations in Syria in the past, sees the move as a step by Syrian Kurdish militants toward creating an independent Kurdish entity beyond its border.
+Turkey, which has launched military operations in Syria in the past, sees the move as a step by the Syrian Kurdish militia toward creating an independent Kurdish entity beyond its border.
 He described the planned elections as a threat to the territorial integrity of Syria and Turkey.

 We are closely following the aggressive actions of the terrorist organization against the territorial integrity of our country and Syria under the pretext of elections, President Recep Tayyip Erdogan said after observing military exercises in western Turkey .